React Quickstart

 cd clerk-react

-bun installInstall @clerk/clerk-react
+bun installInstall @clerk/react

 Run the following command to install the SDK: